 Saks Fifth Avenue Light Show

-The facade is covered in LED Christmas lights in various forms, and after dark, every ten minutes Saks puts on a four-minute light show set to music (that plays plenty loud enough to hear over the passing traffic).
+Saks is far more than just a window display, so I’m giving it a special shoutout.
+The entire front of the Saks Fifth Avenue building is actually a light show!
+It is by far my favorite light display.
+The facade is covered in LED Christmas lights in various forms.
+After dark, every ten minutes Saks puts on a four-minute light show set to music.
+It plays plenty loud enough to hear over the passing traffic.
+For 2022, Elton John’s music was highlighted in the show.

 Shopping at Christmas Markets

 While visiting an NYC Christmas market is free, there’s a good chance you’ll want to have some spending money on hand.
 It’s hard to resist buying the artisanal offerings!
+Christmas markets are becoming wildly popular.
+More Americans are making it a point to support local businesses.
+So bundle up, get some hot chocolate, and browse away!

 Union Square Holiday Market

-The Union Square Holiday Market is particularly great for kids, with a children’s art center, live music, a warming station… What more could you want?
+Located on Union Square near 14th Street, this market is open from mid-November through Christmas Eve.
+The Union Square Holiday Market is particularly great for kids.
+It has a children’s art center, live music, a warming station… What more could you want?

-I really love this location due to its access to other non-Christmas but kid-friendly activities, such as a Barnes & Noble and an AMC movie theater.
+I really love this location due to its access to other non-Christmas but kid-friendly activities.
+It’s right next to a Barnes & Noble and an AMC movie theater.
 These are great places to warm up after shopping in the cold.
+It’s also a pretty short walk from the Harry Potter New York store and the Flatiron LEGO store (which is usually easier to get into than the Fifth Avenue location).

 Grand Central Holiday Fair

 If your kids aren’t loving the idea of shopping for knickknacks outside, this Christmas market is the right one for you!
 It’s completely indoors at the Vanderbilt Hall in Grand Central at 42nd and Park.
+This market also begins mid-November and runs until Christmas Eve.

+Grand Central Holiday Fair is specifically focused on American-made gifts.
+It features everything from clothing to home decor to self-care items.
 Be sure to check out the lobby (and ceiling mural) of the nearby Chrysler Building after you’re done shopping!

 Bryant Park Winter Village

-Not only does the park hold over 100 stalls, but it also has an ice rink and an outdoor bar with hot cocoa, adult beverages, and snacks.
+The Bryant Park Winter Village is the only market that stays open after Christmas Eve.
+It actually stays open until March!
+Not only does the park hold over 100 stalls, it also has an ice rink and an outdoor bar.
+There you’ll find hot cocoa, adult beverages, and snacks.

-If you make it there during the week leading to Christmas, you can also visit Santa’s Corner to meet the big guy himself for a photo opportunity!
+There is no charge to watch the ice skaters, and you can even bring your own food.
+However, reservations are required to skate on the rink.
+After the first of the year, you can also reserve bumper cars on ice.
+If you make it there during the week leading up to Christmas, you can also visit Santa’s Corner.
+You get to meet the big guy himself for a photo opportunity!

-There are also heated “igloos” (plastic domes) available for rent starting at $215 that include 90 minutes of time in the igloo as well as hot cocoa or cider, gourmet popcorn, fair-style food, and fries.
-Personally, I don’t think this would’ve been worth it for us as there’s really nothing for the kids to do in the dome besides eat.
+There are also heated “igloos” (plastic domes) available for rent starting at $192 for 90 minutes of time.
+You also get hot cocoa or cider, gourmet popcorn, fair-style food, and fries.
+Personally, I don’t think this would’ve been worth it for us.
+There’s really nothing for the kids to do in the dome besides eat.
+You can add an outdoor curling lane for an extra $60, and I do think my kids would’ve enjoyed playing.
+But the total $275 price tag definitely wasn’t worth that to me.

 This park is right next to the main branch of the New York Public Library, which is a great place to warm up.
 Head into the basement to find the children’s section!